wp-plugins/multimedia-customer-feedback/readme.txt

 1. Upload the whole folder to the /wp-content/plugins/ directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
-3. Go 'Settings'->'Multimedia Customer Feedback' to add your business alias created at http:///www.grabimo.com
+3. Go 'Settings'->'General'->'Multimedia Customer Feedback' to add your business alias created at http:///www.grabimo.com

 = Use Shortcode =
 * on PHP file, `<?php echo do_shortcode('[grab-multimedia-feedback]'); ?>`